marcmagracia/EXP-1-Intro-To-Python-Programming/README.md

 -----

-#### Instructions:
-Write a Python script/code in the Jupyter Notebook to do the given problems.
+### Instructions: Write a Python script/code in the Jupyter Notebook to do the given problems.

 -----

-#### Problem 1: ALPHABET SOUP PROBLEM
-Create a function that takes a string and returns a string with its letters in alphabetical order.
+#### ALPHABET SOUP PROBLEM: Create a function that takes a string and returns a string with its letters in alphabetical order.
 Example:
   - alphabet_soup(“hello”)
     - _Expected output:_ ehllo